Doug Ashdown: Biography

 Douglas Wesley Ashdown was born in 1942 in Adelaide, South Australia.
 At the age of 17 he travelled to England to play in a rock band.
 In 1961, he was back in Adelaide and played guitar alongside Bobby Bright as a vocalist in the Bowmen.
-By 1965, as a solo singer-songwriter, he released his first album, This Is Doug Ashdown.
+Best known in the thriving Adelaide folk scene for his guitar work, he released his first album This Is Doug Ashdown in 1966.
 His 1960s popular singles were "Something Strange" in 1968, and in 1969, "Whole Lotta Shakin' Goin On", a cover of the Jerry Lee Lewis' hit.

 In 1970, he signed with the independent label, Sweet Peach, and issued "The Saddest Song of All" in August, which peaked at number 46 on the Kent Music Report singles chart.
 The song was written by Ashdown and Jim Stewart, who became his long-term producer and co-writer.
 The associated album, The Age of Mouse, was the first double LP album of original material released by an Australian artist.
 Ashdown and Stewart produced Fraternity's debut album Livestock (June 1971) and their single, "Seasons of Change" (March).
 Ashdown and Stewart relocated to the United States, living in Nashville.
 While there, the pair co-wrote "Just Thank Me", for David Rogers, who released it in 1973.
 It peaked at No. 17 on the US Country Music Singles Chart.
 They also co-wrote "Leave Love Enough Alone", which Ashdown released in 1974 after relocating to Sydney.
 He had a minor hit with it when it was renamed "Winter in America" and released in 1976.
 It peaked at No. 3 in Brisbane, No. 14 in Melbourne and No. 30 in Sydney.

 In 1977, his album Trees won the King of Pop Award for "Best Album Cover" from TV Week, the Australian television entertainment magazine.
 Ashdown also worked with science fiction writer/songwriter Terry Dowling on recordings of Dowling's song-cycle "Amberjack", about a stranded time traveller.
 Ashdown contributed lead vocals and guitar to six of the tracks of Dowling's song-cycle, which were broadcast by the ABC in 1977.

 He continued to release singles and albums, and had minor chart success into the 1980s.
 He co-wrote several original songs for the 1995 film Billy's Holiday.